Larraine Cox

 There’s no pressure to have everything figured out.
 We’ll begin where you are and take things at your pace, in a safe and supportive space.

-Where We Meet:
+Where We Meet

-• In person: In my dedicated counselling room in Runcorn (WA7) — a calm, private space with easy chairs and a large, comfy sofa.
-Parking is usually available on the drive or nearby.
-Please note, the room is up a flight of stairs.
+• In person: My dedicated counselling room in Runcorn (WA7) is a calm, private space with easy chairs and a large, comfortable sofa.
+Parking is usually available on the driveway or nearby.

-• Online via Zoom: Available UK-wide
+• Online via Zoom: Available UK-wide.

-• By phone: A flexible, low-pressure option
+• By phone: A flexible, low-pressure option.

-Before We Meet:
+Before We Meet

-Booking & Payments:
+Booking & Payments

 What I can help with